snt-arg/scene_segment_ros/README.md

 - Excluding unnecessary segments
 - Removing logs
 - Providing segment information
-- Merging it with ROS-based ORB-SLAM for mapping
+- Merging it with vS-Graphs for mapping
 - Testing with a robot
   - Drone/Spot